Locations we serve

 If youre considering or going through a divorce, click below for a free initial consultation with one of our expert divorce solicitors.

-BOOK MY FREE CONSULTATION
+BOOK FREE CONSULTATION

 Why make an application to the court?

 Applying to the court for financial remedy is an important part in reaching a financial settlement as it allows the agreement you and your former partner reach to be approved and sealed by a judge in a court order.
 Having a court order means that the agreement you have made has legal force and is binding, providing security and the option of recourse to the court should the agreement be transgressed in some way.
-A court order is especially important in light of the fact that should a court order not be obtained, there is little to prevent an application for financial remedy being made much later down the line and so not following the correct steps in obtaining a court order can have serious ramifications on your financial security now and in the future, even more so if you had hoped to achieve a clean break.
+A court order is especially important in light of the fact that should a court order not be obtained, there is little to prevent an application for financial remedy being made much later down the line.
+Therefore, not following the correct steps in obtaining a court order can have serious ramifications on your financial security now and in the future, even more so if you had hoped to achieve a clean break.

 Making an application to the court does not mean that you must undertake an often costly and lengthy court process to achieve your financial settlement.
-It is possible for spouses to agree the terms of a financial settlement outside of the court process and then only when submitting the agreement in the form of a consent order is the application for financial remedy made, thereby allowing the court to review and approve the order.
+It is possible for spouses to agree the terms of a financial settlement outside of the court process and then submit the agreement in the form of a consent order, which will then be reviewed by the court.

 How to apply for financial remedy

 The Form A requires the applicant to list the various orders they may be seeking from the court.
-This includes but is not limited to lump sum orders, periodical payments, pension sharing orders, and property adjustment orders.
-Of course, this does not mean that you are guaranteed to achieve any one or all of these orders but it gives the court an indication of what settlement in your case might look like.
+This includes, but is not limited to, lump sum orders, periodical payments, pension sharing orders, and property adjustment orders.
+Of course, this does not mean that you are guaranteed to achieve any one or all of these orders, but it gives the court an indication of what settlement in your case might look like.

-It should be noted that whilst you may not necessarily be seeking out certain orders, such as a pension sharing order, the application should be completed with a view to
+It should be noted that whilst you may not necessarily be seeking out certain orders, such as a pension sharing order, the application should be completed with a view to all options being on the table.
+This is especially important in light of the fact that it is often the case that full disclosure will not have been exchanged upon filing of the Form A, so you may not yet have the proper information to rule out any particular orders at this stage.

 The information on this website is intended as a guide and does not constitute legal advice.
 Vardags do not accept liability for any errors in the information on this website, nor any losses stemming from reliance upon the statements made herein.
 All articles and pages aim to reflect the legal position at time they were published, and may have been rendered obsolete by subsequent developments in the law.
 Should you require specialist advice, tailored to your situation, please see how Vardags can help you.